vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

 ## Before you start

-1. If you already have an existing Kubernetes cluster with the Kube Prometheus Stack add-on that needs to be upgraded in the Cloud Containers service, skip this step.
+1. If you already have an existing Kubernetes cluster with the Kube Prometheus Stack add-on that needs to be upgraded in the Managed Containers service, skip this step.

    Otherwise, create a test cluster where the add-on update will be performed: